original-picture/JUCE/README-fork.md

       * never mind, `styleFlags` is const so I'm just gonna not worry about it
   * **fixed by unsetting `WS_EX_APPWINDOW`**
 - [ ] ~~minimizing the child window on macOS minimizes the parent window too.~~
-  * ~~The parent window then can't be maximized by clicking its icon in the dock, the only way to bring it back is to click the icon of the minimized child window~~
+  * ~~The parent window then can't be deminimised by clicking its icon in the dock, the only way to bring it back is to click the icon of the minimized child window~~
   * ~~this might just be how child windows work on macOS~~
-    * ~~could potentially be circumvented by unparenting the child window when its minimized and then reparenting it when it's maximized?~~
+    * ~~could potentially be circumvented by unparenting the child window when its minimized and then reparenting it when it's deminimised?~~
     * ~~idk seems convoluted and fragile~~
     * ~~**apparently this behavior is simply unavoidable**~~
       * ~~source: [this file from QT 4.8.6](https://github.com/Kitware/fletch/blob/70f4e025067453cbf2f40565c05d80c6263d64c8/Patches/Qt/4.8.6/gui/kernel/qwidget_mac.mm#L4) (ctrl+F for addChildWindow and read the relevant comment)~~